mmattyV/jkwon-chinese-ethics-project/DEPLOYMENT.md

 # Deployment Guide

-This guide walks you through deploying your Reddit Clone to production.
+This guide walks you through deploying **PhiloFeed** to production.

 ## Pre-Deployment Checklist